erythix4/langfuse_Training/sre/sre-02-victoriametrics-en.md

 | Offline quality evaluation | Langfuse datasets + scoring |
 | Correlation with infrastructure spans | Jaeger / Tempo via OTEL |

 The two stacks are complementary.
-Routing LLM metrics into VictoriaMetrics does not replace Langfuse — it integrates it into your existing operational culture.
+Routing LLM metrics into VictoriaMetrics does not replace Langfuse - it integrates it into your existing operational culture.
 Your on-call engineer finds the anomaly in Grafana, opens Langfuse for the content details, closes the ticket.
 That is what mature LLM observability looks like.

 ---

-*Samuel Desseaux is the founder of Aureonis and an official VictoriaMetrics Training Partner (France, Benelux, Germany).
-Speaker at FOSDEM 2026 and KubeCon Europe.*